awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 ```
 "dockerSecurityOptions": ["string", ...]
 ```
 The Amazon ECS container agent running on a container instance must register with the `ECS_SELINUX_CAPABLE=true` or `ECS_APPARMOR_CAPABLE=true` environment variables before containers placed on that instance can use these security options\.
-For more information, see [Amazon ECS Container Agent Configuration](ecs-agent-config.md)\.
+For more information, see [Amazon ECS container agent configuration](ecs-agent-config.md)\.

 #### Resource limits<a name="container_definition_limits"></a>